Tips for Successful Exhibiting

-A company’s trade show exhibit is a 3-dimensional marketing vehicle and a vital part of an effective, integrated marketing mix.
-Since the chance to gain a potential customer’s attention passes quickly for a typical visitor (three seconds is all you get), the right booth design integrated with powerful messaging is critical to successful exhibiting.
+A company’s trade show exhibit is a three-dimensional marketing vehicle and a vital part of an effective, integrated marketing mix.
+Since the chance to gain a potential customer’s attention passes quickly for a typical visitor (three seconds is all you get), the right trade show booth design, integrated with powerful messaging, is critical to successful exhibiting.

-In addition, a company’s return on investment is dependent upon a variety of factors.
-Exhibit architecture, pre-show promotional activities, exhibit staff & training as well as lead generation and follow up all factor in to overall event marketing effectiveness.
+In addition, a company’s trade show return on investment depends on various factors.
+Exhibit architecture, pre-show promotional activities, exhibit staff and training, as well as lead generation and follow-up, all factor into overall event marketing effectiveness.

-Exhibits are utilized to introduce new products/services, introduce or reinforce your brand, announce market entrance, and the list goes on.
+Trade show exhibits are utilized to introduce new products/services, introduce or reinforce your brand, announce market entrance and the list goes on.
 How can you get the very most out of your exhibit experience?

-Here are some tips for achieving a powerful blend of design and effective brand messaging:
+Here are some exhibiting tips for achieving a powerful blend of design and effective brand messaging:

 • Design the booth so visitors can navigate easily without feeling crowded.
 Keep the atmosphere intimate, and remove any barriers between yourself and your audience.